Skip to contents

 plot2(hospital, n(), gender)

-# two categories might benefit from a dumbbell plot:
+# Two categories may benefit from a dumbbell plot:

 admitted_patients |>